 You may not have heard of the Republic of Mahabad.
 You may not even know anybody else who’s heard of the Republic of Mahabad.
 Maybe you’re looking askance at this blog right now, wondering if I’m telling the truth.
 Wondering if I’ve ever told the truth.
 Well let me assure you that the Republic of Mahabad was real.
 Very real.
 The Republic of Mahabad is just as real as well-known cities like Brockway, Ogdenville, and North Haverbrook, which you can see are definitely real from this map:

-Really though, the Republic of Mahabad was an experiment in Iranian Kurdish self-rule that survived all the way from January (January 22, to be precise) 1946 until December, um, 1946, when the Iranians decided that they weren't really all that keen on the idea of Iranian Kurdish self-rule.
-It involved Kurdish nationalism, the overthrow of the Shah of Iran, World War II intrigue, and, best of all: commies.
+Really though, the Republic of Mahabad was an experiment in Iranian Kurdish self-rule that survived all the way from January (January 22, to be precise) 1946 until December, um, 1946, when the Iranians decided that they weren’t really all that keen on the idea of Iranian Kurdish self-rule.
+Its story involves Kurdish nationalism, the overthrow of the Shah of Iran, World War II intrigue, and—best of all—commies.

 It is true that the Republic of Mahabad was the product of some Cold War jockeying for influence.
 But our story starts in 1941, when Reza Shah Pahlavi’s official neutrality was deemed unacceptable to the Allied war effort and inspired the Soviets and Brits to invade Iran from the north and south, respectively.
 They cast Reza Shah off his throne (in favor of his more pliable son) and out of the country.
 But then an interesting thing happened: the Soviets didn’t entirely leave.
 Instead, they revisited their old post-World War I idea of establishing an “independent” republic in northeastern Iran, in this case incorporating Iran’s Azeri and Kurdish populations, that could be brought into Moscow's orbit.
 The Kurds weren’t too keen on that joint arrangement, so instead two republics took shape (much to Moscow’s chagrin).
 In the city of Mahabad the Soviets set up the Society for the Revival of Kurdistan, under a local big shot named Qazi Muhammad (d.
 1947, which in this case is a bit of a spoiler).